eclipse/kapua/docs/developer-guide/en/sso.md

 1. Add the new user through the "Add" button.
 2. The Add dialog allows to choose between an "Internal user" and an "External user"; choose the latter in order to add an external one.
+3. Insert a **`Username`**, represents the name of the user in the Kapua platform and doesn't need to be equal to the keycloak Username.
-3. Insert the Username and the External Id; all the other fields are optional.
+4. Insert the **`external Id`** and/or the **`external Username`**; all the other fields are optional.

+Notice how it's not mandatory to insert the **`externalId`**: the external Username is sufficient in order to fetch the correct user upon SSO log-in.

-An external user can also be modified through the button "Edit" (please note that the "Username" and "External Id" fields are not modifiable).
+An external user can also be modified through the button "Edit" (please note that the "Username" field is not modifiable).
 Note that the user has no assigned roles.
 In order to add a "Role", use the "Assign" button of the "Roles" tab.
 Note also that the external user has no " Credentials" at all, since the credentials are established and stored in the external Provider.